ihartred-cpu/Jonah-Colemans-UCSs/docs/casework-walls-jonah.md

 Radius cleats are excluded from CNC behind a user flag — `122.ucs:542-543`: `if Cab.AA_CaseworkWall_SendRadiusCleatsToCNC == 0 then` / `WALLCLEAT._NOCNC<int> := 1 ;we don't let these go to CNC`.

-## Verified techniques worth stealing
+## Verified techniques worth absorbing

 Each of these was checked line-by-line against the filed source.
 They are general classic-UCS technique, not casework-wall-specific, and several are the only known example in this skill.